 Urban Farming and Food Justice

-For a PDF on the panels and speakers represented, please click here.
 For additional details on registration and some of the topics covered, please click here.

 Pratt Institute's annual Green Week celebration, to be held on the Brooklyn campus from March 24 through April 4, will feature gallery exhibits, competitions, talks, films, hands-on activities, and much, much more.
 Green Week has something for everyone, whether interested in sustainable materials, transportation options, environmental justice, biking safety, or the controversy of “fracking.”
 All events are free and open to the public.
 For more detailed information or to register for events, please click here.